aws/sagemaker-tensorflow-extensions/README.rst

 .. role:: python(code)
    :language: python

 SageMaker specific extensions to TensorFlow, for Python 2.7, 3.4-3.6 and TensorFlow versions 1.7-1.11.
-This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow DataSets.
+This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow Datasets.

 Install
 ~~~~~~~